Zabrane/qlnd/doc/channelBalancing.md

 ### Pre-Loop In: Channel balance

-In the channel image below, the local balance (outbound capacity) is very low whereas the remote balance (inbound capacity) is very high.
-In such a situation, the amount of funds which can be sent to the remote end is very limited and the channel needs rebalancing to increase the outbound capacity.
-The local balance can be increaed using a Loop In, in which on-chain funds are swapped for off-chain funds.
+In the channel image below, almost all the channel capacity is on the remote end and the local balance is very low.
+With such low outbound capacity, there is a limited ability to send.
+In this situation, a Loop In can shift some of the remote balance to the local end.

 ![](img/ChannelBeforeLoop.png)